 The Horizontal Spacing option is used to adjust the distance between repeats.
-For an example of this see 12.5.7Repeating Block Patterns in Borders or Sashes.
+For an example of this see Repeating Block Patterns in Borders or SashesRepeating Block Patterns in Borders or Sashes.

 The Vertical Spacing option is used to adjust the distance between rows such as to adjust patterns that interlock from one row to the next.